Create ortho mapping products using the custom wizard

 Surface Type

-Create a digital terrain model or a digital surface model.
+Specifies the surface type for a digital terrain model or a digital surface model.

 • Digital Terrain Model—Create a digital terrain model by interpolating only the raster surface using ground only points.

-• Digital Surface Model—Create a digital surface model by interpolating a raster using all the points; both ground and above around points.
+• Digital Surface Model—Create a digital surface model by interpolating a raster using all the points: both ground and above around points.
 This is the only available Surface Type option if you selected Interpolate DEM from Solution Points on the Product Generation Settings page.

 Cell Size